yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Flash the new firmware'''

  * Download a copy of the standard D-Link firmware so you can revert to it if things go wrong!
 You need the "web upgrade" .BIN version of the firmware, not the .EXE version.
 D-Link firmware can be downloaded from (for example) http://www.dlink.com.au/tech/
  * You will be using trunk/scripts/flashing/adam2flash-502T.pl in the OpenWRT tree to flash the firmware.
+Make sure you grab the necessary patch to it too: https://dev.openwrt.org/ticket/4490
  * Configure your PC for a static IP address, I'd suggest 192.168.1.2 (or another address on that subnet)
  * Choose an IP address for your router.
 The OpenWrt firmware will use 192.168.1.1 after rebooting, so that's a sensible choice.
  * Turn off the router.